$p$-torsion \'etale sheaves on the Jacobian of a curve: Unit -crystals

-An important observation due to P.~Berthelot \cite[\S2]{Be00} is that there is a canonically defined $W_n(\mathbb F_q)$-linear endofunctor $\op{Fr}_Y^*$ on $\cal D_Y^{(\nu)}\Mod^{\heartsuit}$, which can be constructed by choosing any local lift $\op{Fr}_Y$ of the $q$th power Frobenius and showing that the resulting $\cal D_Y^{(\nu)}$-module is canonically independent of the lift---indeed, this is a reflection of the crystalline nature of $\cal D_Y^{(\nu)}$-modules.
+An important observation due to P.~Berthelot \cite[\S2]{Be00} is that there is a canonically defined $W_n(\mathbb F_q)$-linear endofunctor $\op{Fr}_Y^*$ on $\cal D_Y^{(\nu)}\Mod^{\heartsuit}$, which can be constructed by choosing any local lift $\op{Fr}_Y$ of the $q$th power Frobenius and showing that the resulting $\cal D_Y^{(\nu)}$-module is canonically independent of the lift.
 Furthermore, $\op{Fr}_Y^*$ enhances to a functor (denoted by the same name):